 The D.H.L. program has three components: a course of study, a set of oral examinations (or the equivalent), and a doctoral dissertation.
 The core of the program is study and research in three subject areas – one major field and two minor fields – designed by the student in collaboration with three faculty advisors (one for each field).
 Major and minor fields include, but are not limited to: Bible and Related Literature; Jewish Liturgy and Worship; Talmud and Rabbinic Literature; Judaism and Early Christianity; Jewish Thought; Jewish History; Human Relations (minor field only); and Jewish Religious Education (minor field only).

-Students should submit outlines with the approval of advisors for the three areas of study to the Director of the SGS program.
+Students should submit outlines with the approval of advisors for the three areas of study to Dr. Richard Sarason, Director of the Pines School of Graduate Studies program.
 The Graduate Executive Committee may then approve the full course of study and the student is formally admitted to D.H.L. candidacy.
 The three components of the course of study may be completed concurrently or sequentially within seven years.
-Contact us.